 My "brain-body" focus

 Do you feel sleep deprived, frustrated, depleted, chronically stressed, lonely, disconnected, uncomfortable, unhappy, and anxious?
 Obsessed with finding the source of your “problem” while being completely distracted from what matters most?
 And even though many of us put endless effort and finances into therapists, doctor’s visits, labs, and supplements—we still don't seem to feel any better.
 I believe that anxiety, depression, and overwhelm are symptoms of imbalance in the body and there are many ways that we can guide the body into better balance, thus shift mental wellbeing at a root level.

-We need to change how we approach mental health.
+We need to change how we approach health AND happiness.

 Many people with chronic anxiety, depression, and general overwhelm think that there is something inherently wrong with them.
 They have a bad gene pool, or worse, they were just born flawed—unhappy, anxious, incapable, and sick.
 When we believe that there is something inherently wrong with us, we don’t see the power we have to change how we feel—physically AND mentally.
 Our body and mind want to be well, they want to be balanced.
 When we thoughtfully provide the body with what it needs, our body (and mind) respond favorably.
 Unfortunately, we often miss the boat unintentionally, introducing stressors, toxins, and sabotaging thoughts that guide the body into dis-ease, imbalance, illness.
 Part of reclaiming our mental and physical health is looking at all the factors that support balance in BOTH the brain and body.
 When the body has what it needs, it naturally wants to support healing and wellbeing at all levels.

 Where is your power?
 Understand the primary and secondary foods that affect your mental and physical health.